 Several people often wonder what to do with regard to protecting themselves from any instances of fraud.
 Most people wish to take decisions based on solid information but often remain anxious about whether they have to learn and absorb several complicated concepts and terms.
 A simpler approach is the need of the hour in this case.
 Prior to any financial decision, one can write down answers to the key questions on paper.
 This can be done solely by oneself or with an advisor for offering the answers.

-· Find out about accountability of the financial entity.
+- Find out about the accountability of the financial entity.
 It has to be accountable to either RBI, SEBI, PFRDA, IRDA or the Government.
 Ask for the name of the regulator and proof of registration.

-· Write down what you will receive in full detail and how you can evaluate the performance of the investment.
-In case of dividends, note it down and in case of bond, there will be several variations.
+- Write down what you will receive in full detail and how you can evaluate the performance of the investment.
+In the case of dividends, note it down and in the case of a bond, there will be several variations.
 Note the interest payable and when you will get it.

 Make sure you review everything that you noted with your financial advisor and then invest after he/she gives you the go-ahead.
 Always take your time before investing in any financial product.